kayagoban/shadowlands/README.md

 ### But why would you do that?

 I like the idea of using Ethereum to its fullest potiential without ever launching a web browser.
 People should be able to make dapps in Python, without needing any CSS, HTML or Javascript.
 Text interfaces can be remarkably efficient and can actually create a better user experience.
+I believe Shadowlands can become a rapid application development platform; a launching ground and proving ground for Dapps which may later be turned into full Web GUI experiences.

 ### A thrilling demo